 By Simon Gould

-I’ve written many articles comparing different fitness equipment.
-I don’t think any can be more different than a treadmill and a vibration plate.
+I’ve written many articles comparing different fitness equipment, including the difference between treadmills and spin bikes, as well as the difference between treadmills and stair steppers.
+But, I don’t think any can be more different than a treadmill and a vibration plate.
 The very nature of the exercises you do on them make them completely different.
 You do different things on them and they have different effects on the body.
-So let’s look at the treadmill and vibration plate in detail.
+So let’s look at the treadmill and vibration machine in detail.

 The exercise performed on a vibration plate are based around baring the body weight while the vibrating happens.
 You can squat for a certain amount of time and this builds the muscles in the legs, while the platform encourages the blood to circulate and your bone density to increase.
 Some platforms have handles so you can exercise the upper body too.